-Marseille is France’s second largest city and a leading commercial port on the Mediterranean.
+Marseille is France’s second largest city and a leading commercial port on the Mediterranean coast.
 Often perceived as an edgy city, Marseille is a dynamic, bustling, multicultural crossroads that’s rich with more than 1500 years of history.

-Cosmopolitan Marseille offers exciting nightclubs, fabulous restaurants, a variety of theatres, an international football stadium, and a crop of swanky new museums.
+Cosmopolitan Marseille offers exciting nightclubs, fabulous restaurants, a variety of theatres, an international football stadium, and a crop of new museums.
 Its pedestrianised zones and shopping areas, such as the colourful French-African quarter, blend seamlessly with historical sites.
-The OK Corral, a cowboy theme amusement park, offers a fun distraction.
+The OK Corral, a cowboy theme amusement park, offers a fun distraction too.

 The lavender fields of Provence are in full fragrant bloom from June to August and are a must-see if you’re visiting the region in the summer.
 From Marseille you can tour to Provence to delight in the vibrant colours and sweet scents of these iconic scenes.

 Marseille Soap: 'Savon de Marseille’

 Provence was the first soap-producing region in the Middle Ages, and Marseille – thanks to its abundance of natural materials perfect for soap making – became the premier production site in the 17th century.
 Although production declined in the aftermath of both world wars, you can still buy Marseille soap today.
 Usually green in colour, the soap is generally made from 72% olive oil, and should be stamped as such to be considered authentic.